heatherbaier/dist-ml/parallel-computing/launching-parallel-programs-on-the-hpc-using-mpi.md

 In order to use MPI from a python environment, we need a package called mpi4py.
 You can install it with conda by using `conda install -c conda-forge mpi4py`.

+Please note the below was tested with mpi4py version 2.0.0.

 ## Job Script

 Our initial job script is very similar to other job scripts you will have seen in this tutorial.
 A few things to note include: